-Apparently, many did, and a multitude of passengers were stuck on these ships much longer than anticipated.
-Personally, I will never step on a cruise.
+Many did, and many passengers were stuck on these ships for much longer than anticipated.
+I will never step on a cruise.

 Others will.
 Today, cruise ships are back in business.
 However, many travel lines remain interrupted in Asia until summer ‘23, which isn’t good for business.
-Let’s take a look at the big 3 in the industry and how these summer 2022 stocks could shape up.
+So let’s look at the big 3 in the industry and how these summer 2022 stocks could shape up.

-Carnival Corp (NYSE: CCL): Carnival Corp owns the largest fleet of cruise ships in the world.
+Carnival Corp (NYSE: CCL): Carnival Corp owns the world’s largest fleet of cruise ships.
 However, these ships aren’t worth much when they’re empty.
 The company also owns hotels and various vacation destinations to complement its cruise ship business.
 Despite an increase from its 2020 revenues, the stock is way below its 2019 levels.
-The company needs a strong summer ’22 and strong year-end financials to regain investors’ trust.
+The company needs strong summer ’22 and year-end financials to regain investors’ trust.

 Royal Caribbean Cruises (NYSE: RCL): It’s a similar story for Royal Caribbean.
-The net loss is about half ($1.4B in Q4 2021) and revenue growth from 2020 isn’t as strong as Carnival Corp.
-The company expects 95% of its fleet up and running this summer.
-It remains to be seen which countries are willing to accept cruise ships in their ports.
+The net loss is about half ($1.4B in Q4 2021), and revenue growth from 2020 isn’t as strong as Carnival Corp.
+Nevertheless, the company expects 95% of its fleet to be up and running this summer.
+It remains to be seen which countries will accept cruise ships in their ports.

-Norwegian Cruise Line Holdings (NYSE: NCLH): It doesn’t come as a surprise that Norwegian Cruise is also in a sea of red.
+Norwegian Cruise Line Holdings (NYSE: NCLH): It doesn’t surprise that Norwegian Cruise is also in a sea of red.
 COVID tests remain mandatory until the end of September.
-How long can the company report over $1B in losses per year?
-Has the ship sailed yet or will this summer turn things around?
+So how long can the company report over $1B in yearly losses?
+Has the ship sailed yet, or will this summer turn things around?

-Booking Holdings Inc (NASDAQ: BKNG): Booking is an interesting stock since it doesn’t own any properties.
+Booking Holdings Inc (NASDAQ: BKNG): Booking is interesting since it owns no properties.
 Instead, it arranges travel plans for millions of people around the globe each day.
 From backpacker hostels to 5-star hotels, the company is well-positioned for this summer.
-Booking also offers flights, travel packages, car rentals through rentalcars.com, attractions and airport taxis.
-The platform is very user-friendly and is a must-download for all tourists.
+Booking offers flights, travel packages, car rentals through rentalcars.com, attractions, and airport taxis.
+The platform is very user friendly and is a must-download for all tourists.

-Airbnb Inc (NASDAQ: ABNB): Similarly to Booking, Airbnb doesn’t own any of its properties.
+Airbnb Inc (NASDAQ: ABNB): Similarly to Booking, Airbnb owns no properties.
 Instead, the company facilitates accommodation arrangements between travelers and property owners.
 Airbnb has a wide selection of properties.
 However, it isn’t as diverse as Booking.
 Nonetheless, the company is a global success and will remain in the years to come.

 Home Improvement Stocks

-Travelling isn’t for everyone.
-Some just want to take some time off this summer to work on their homes.
+Traveling isn’t for everyone.
+Some want to take time off this summer to work on their homes.

 There’s nothing wrong with that.
-Which companies are ready to satisfy this need?
+So which companies are ready to satisfy this need?

-These summer 2022 stocks could also see a boost because of the housing boom that happened last year.
-Many houses needed fixing up.
+These summer 2022 stocks could also be boosted because of last year’s housing boom.
+But, unfortunately, many houses needed fixing up.

 Home Depot (NYSE: HD): Home Depot often flies under many investors’ radars.
-It’s the largest home improvement retailer.
-No wonder the company performs exceptionally well during the summer.
+It’s the largest home improvement retailer—no wonder the company performs exceptionally well during the summer.
 Amid the pandemic, it was classified as an essential business.
 This boosted the company’s sales while other companies were struggling.
-It wouldn’t be a surprise if the company exceeded expectations after the summer season.
+So it wouldn’t be a surprise if the company exceeded expectations after the summer season.

-Lowe’s (NYSE: LOW): Similar to Home Depot, Lowe’s remained open during the pandemic.
-This effectively boosted the company’s sales and the stock took off.
-Lowe’s is quickly expanding and is also well-positioned to satisfy home-improvement needs this summer.
+Lowe’s (NYSE: LOW): Like Home Depot, Lowe’s remained open during the pandemic.
+This effectively boosted the company’s sales, and the stock took off.
+As a result, Lowe’s is quickly expanding and well-positioned to satisfy home-improvement needs this summer.

 Outdoor Entertainment Stocks

-Walt Disney Corporation (NYSE: DIS): Pre-pandemic, Walt Disney theme parks were considered premium tourist destinations.
-The company has 12 worldwide destinations (California, Orlando, Hong Kong, Shanghai, Paris Tokyo, Japan etc.).
-This summer, those theme parks are expected to generate a lot of demand.
+Walt Disney Corporation (NYSE: DIS): Walt Disney theme parks were considered premium tourist destinations pre-pandemic.
+The company has 12 worldwide destinations (California, Orlando, Hong Kong, Shanghai, Paris, Tokyo, Japan, etc.).
+Those theme parks are expected to generate a lot of demand this summer.
 Disney is also expanding thanks to cruise ships (they’re back!).
-Keep a close eye on Disney.
+So keep a close eye on Disney.

-Six Flags Entertainment (NYSE: SIX): Six Flags operates 27 theme parks across the US, Canada and Mexico.
+Six Flags Entertainment (NYSE: SIX): Six Flags operates 27 theme parks across the US, Canada, and Mexico.
 This company doesn’t have the same reach as Disney, but it can offer many adrenaline seekers a ride for their money.
-Many analysts are bullish on Six Flags.
+As a result, many analysts are bullish on Six Flags.
 The stock recently exceeded expectations.
 Will it do the same for the next quarter?

-SeaWorld Entertainment (NYSE: SEAS): Not my favourite pick, but from an investor’s perspective it’s worth a look.
-If come across a water-theme park, chances are it belongs to SeaWorld.
-The company owns SeaWorld, Busch Gardens, Discovery Cove, Aquatica, WaterCountry USA, Adventure Island and Sesame Place.
+SeaWorld Entertainment (NYSE: SEAS): Not my favorite pick, but it’s worth a look from an investor’s perspective.
+If you come across a water-theme park, chances are it belongs to SeaWorld.
+The company owns SeaWorld, Busch Gardens, Discovery Cove, Aquatica, WaterCountry USA, Adventure Island, and Sesame Place.
 All these infrastructures are bound to attract tourists this season.

-To conclude, this summer will be full of entertainment at home and abroad.
-Businesses will capitalize on the return to ‘’normality” and consumers will be happy to hear that.
+This summer will be full of entertainment at home and abroad.
+Businesses will capitalize on the return to ‘’normality,” and consumers will be happy to hear that.
 Despite the agelong saying ‘’sell in May and go away”, this summer might be the complete opposite.

-Some of the stocks picked above might be riskier than others, but they might be worth it.
-Don’t forget to conduct your own research before buying anything.
+Some stocks picked above might be riskier than others, but they might be worth it.
+Don’t forget to conduct your research before buying anything.